matiasvlevi/Dann/README.md

 #Description
 ------------
 Dannjs is a simple Deep Neural Network library.
 You can create any DNN with X number of layers.
 This is the client version of the library, thus, it is dependent on p5js.
-If you want to have the backend version you can download it with npm.(npm install dannjs)
+If you want to have the backend version you can download it with npm.
+`npm i dannjs`

 Dannjs is not at its final version, it is still in development.

-###For documentation:
+#For documentation:
 -------------------
 https://dannjs.org

-###Python version:
+#Python version:
 ------------------
 https://github.com/matiasvlevi/Dannpy